Unless I am on vacation, you are guaranteed a first appointment within one week but usually it is within several days.

 You will receive several emails.
 One contains forms to fill out and sign online.
 These must be completed prior that first session.
 Another email is to register at the patient portal where you can communicate with me and receive any test results.
 You will also receive appointment reminders at fixed times prior to the appointment.

-Medication treatment is the primary focus of my practice.
-However I have many years of experience doing talk therapy (with or without medications).
+I do not offer only medication treatment.
+With many years of experience doing talk therapy (with or without medications), the type of treatment is determined by need.
 Indeed, there is most definitely a “talk therapy” component of medication management.
 In addition, I send personalized links of my writings on topics pertinent to each patient’s needs.
-However if an individual is interested in talk therapy, that option is available and can be discussed.
+However if an individual is interested exclusively in talk therapy, that option is available and can be discussed.

 Over the years, the talk therapy approach I have developed is intensive and very focused.
 After the initial period, it is not necessarily weekly.
-It is best suited to individuals who wish to better understand the larger questions about life beyond the self.
+It is best suited to individuals who wish to make enduring changes in their lives and/or better understand the larger questions about life beyond the self.

 Absolutely.
 I require four visits per year, roughly one every three months.
 However I am happy to accommodate additional sessions.

-You are welcome to phone, or better yet, email me through the patient portal.
+You are welcome and encouraged to email me through the patient portal.
 I do not charge for these communications between sessions.
 Usually there will be more frequent communication when new medications are started or when doses are changed.
 It is assumed that the number of communications between sessions is reasonable.

 Dual Therapy is an approach to provide you with the best integrated care between your psychotherapist and me.
 All follow up sessions with me are conducted during one of your psychotherapy sessions with your psychotherapist present as well.
 In this way, your care and your goals are maximally coordinated between your two providers.